 Springfield Ohio health insurance rates are very affordable.
 Prices in Clark County and other surrounding counties are often less than group plans through employers.
 Many larger companies offer low cost coverage in this part of Ohio.
 Whether you are single, married with children, self-employed or without coverage, we'll help you find the plan that fits within your budget and offers the coverage that you need.

-Participating carriers in the area (for 2015 Marketplace coverage) include CareSource, Anthem Blue Cross, Medical Mutual, Aetna and UnitedHealthcare.
+Participating carriers in the area (for 2017 Marketplace coverage) include CareSource, Anthem Blue Cross, Medical Mutual, Molina, and Premier.
 Additional companies, such as Assurant, HCC Life, and IAC Group (also UnitedHealthcare) offer temporary "off-Exchange" contracts that can be purchased outside of Open Enrollment periods.
 Ambetter, Humana, and SummaCare offer plans outside of Clark County.
 UnitedHealthcare and Aetna onlky offer Group and Senior products, although they may return by 2019, depending upon the Trump Administration changes.

 The highest availability for coverage is Bronze, Silver, and Gold contracts.
 Platinum and Catastrophic options are limited since most companies don't always offer these plans in all areas of the state.
 Nearby counties, such as Champaign, Montgomery, Greene, Madison, Fayette and Miami charge slightly different prices, and have different provider networks.

 $92 - CareSource Bronze With Dental And Vision